 Rte_Pim_MotAg0TurnCntrParFltCntPrev

 There is an unreachable code in the SinCos_f32() function, because the input of this function is always positive.
 This is ok as the SinCos_f32() is a library function.

+For the config param MOTAG0MEAS_DIQEPIF_CNT_LOGL, please use the file CDD_MotAg0Meas_Cfg.h in the include folder.

 Abbreviations and Acronyms